Kunalt95/flight-search-web-scraping/README.md

 ## Web scraping - Cheapest Flight Price

+This started out with me just creating a python script to get cheap flight results using web scraping (something I was trying to learn).
+Then invovled into storing data and then finally exposing that data on a web application.

-There is 3 main parts to this project.
+There are 3 main parts to this project.

   **1. Python Script**: This ask users for 3 main inputs (from, to, date), then based on the input it generates Expedia flight search URL.
 Then using Selenium WebDriver I open that URL, from there I use BeautifulSoup to dig through the HTML code of the website to find necessary information, such as airline names, duration of flight, stops, timings, and price.
 After I do some data cleaning (getting rid of certain symbols, whitespace...etc.), which then allows me to loop through the returned flights to find the cheapest ones.